A B O U T

 A passionate educator, Vidita has been a guest lecturer for several universities and organizations including the University of Cincinnati (CCM), McGill University, Reed College, The Ohio Music Teachers Association, Vallejo Choral Society among others, leading workshops on Indian Classical Music and its global impact.
 She has also been featured on the web podcasts 'Are We All Met?' and 'Redefining ABCD' on the topics of multi-disciplinary music, art in the digital age and the Indian-American identity.

 Vidita completed her graduate education at McGill University where she received a fellowship to study Voice and Historical Performance.
 She holds bachelor’s degrees in Vocal Performance and Music History from the University of Cincinnati (CCM) with a minor in French.
-She is a member of Early Music America's Emerging Professional Leadership Council and serves on the adjunct faculty of music (Voice) for Thomas More University (Crestview Hills, KY).
+She has been a member of Early Music America's Emerging Professional Leadership Council and has served on the adjunct faculty of music (Voice) for Thomas More University (Crestview Hills, KY).
 She currently resides in Cincinnati where she is active as a teaching artist and vocal instructor in both Western and Indian classical disciplines.